Using the location condition in a Conditional Access policy

 Skipping multi-factor authentication

-After checking this option, including the named location MFA Trusted IPS will apply to any policies with this selected.
+After checking this option, including the named location MFA Trusted IPs will apply to any policies with this option selected.

-For mobile and desktop applications, which have long lived session lifetimes, conditional access is periodically re-evaluated.
+For mobile and desktop applications, which have long lived session lifetimes, Conditional Access is periodically reevaluated.
 The default is once an hour.
-When the inside corporate network claim is and only issued at the time of the initial authentication, Azure AD may not have a list of trusted IP ranges.
-In this case, it is more difficult to determine if the user is still on the corporate network:
+When the inside corporate network claim is only issued at the time of the initial authentication, Azure AD may not have a list of trusted IP ranges.
+In this case, it's more difficult to determine if the user is still on the corporate network:

-Check whether the first three octets of the user’s IP address match the first 3 octets of the IP address of the initial authentication.
-The IP address is compared with the initial authentication because this is when the inside corporate network claim was originally issued and the user location was validated.
+- Check whether the first three octets of the user’s IP address match the first three octets of the IP address of the initial authentication.
+The IP address is compared with the initial authentication when the inside corporate network claim was originally issued and the user location was validated.

 If both steps fail, a user is considered to be no longer on a trusted IP.

-When you configure the location condition, you have the option to distinguish between:
+When you configure the location condition, you can distinguish between:

 - Any location